Dansby Swanson Player Props: Cubs vs. Nationals

 Dansby Swanson At The Plate

-- He has homered in one of 26 games, and in 0.8% of his plate appearances.
+- He has homered in two of 27 games played this year, and in 1.6% of his plate appearances.

-- In six games this season, Swanson has picked up an RBI, with more than one RBI once.
+- In seven games this season (25.9%), Swanson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.